MichaelBrz/IXD_IOE_Project3/index.md

   * Crowd Generated Music/Sound
     * A collective crowd generated

+    ## Bodystorming

+    Typing Words

 ## Prototype 1.0

-The images below are from a real time 3D rendering of our prototype made directly in TouchDesigner.
+The visuals below are captured from a real time 3D rendering of our prototype made exclusively in TouchDesigner.

 ![ImageOne](images/TDMovieOut.0.jpg)
 ![ImageTwo](images/TDMovieOut.1.jpg)